 Unfortunately, like the Kitti’s Hog-Nosed Bat, the Giant Golden-Crowned Flying Fox is considered an endangered species, and efforts are being made by biologists to increase it’s natural populations in the wild.

-You might think this beast of a bat requires massive amounts of fresh meat in order to maintain his burly physique.
-Would you believe that they’re actually frugivores?
-This means they have a diet that consists mostly of fruit.
+You might think this beast of a bat requires massive amounts of fresh meat in order to maintain his burly physique, however they’re actually frugivores with a diet that consists mostly of fruit (source).